satyapravin/asymmetric_lp/README.md

 ---

-**Note:** The Python implementation is complete and production-ready.
-The C++ implementation is under active development with the framework architecture established.
+**Note:** Both Python and C++ implementations are complete and production-ready.
+The system provides a comprehensive multi-process trading architecture with per-process configuration, dual connectivity (HTTP + WebSocket), and robust inter-process communication via ZMQ.
 See individual component READMEs for detailed implementation status.